(source:http://avtonom.org/en/node/6327)

 Resistance against the old and new right, against racism and fascism.

-Work in the 21st century, exploitation and oppression.
+Work in the 21st century, exploitation and oppression. - The

 commons of today.
 Struggle for urban spaces (social centres, urban